TrellixVulnTeam/mlops-playground_Q98F/modeldeploy/README.md

 A description of some of the artifacts is provided below:

-## Layout of the SageMaker ModelBuild Project Template
+## Layout of the SageMaker ModelDeploy Project Template

 `buildspec.yml`
  - this file is used by the CodePipeline's Build stage to build a CloudFormation template.